 Party lights, Christmas lights, string lights—so many different names, but we can all agree on one thing: lights make an outdoor space at least 96% more inviting.
 I’m going to tell you a couple of hints/tips about hanging lights in your outdoor space.
 These lights were really the icing on the cake for the party alcove.
 Icing can be the best part, ‘specially on a carrot cake… Now I want cake.

--party lights (we used interior/exterior lights from Amazon)
+-party lights (we used these interior/exterior lights)

 -exterior extension cord (optional)